* Psychiatric Abuse - Astraea's Resources and Controversy

 You Can Help Stop Psychiatric Oppression!

-In his book entitled The Careless Society.
-Community and its Counterfeits, John McKnight succinctly describes the therapeutic ideology as follows:
+In his book The Careless Society: Community and its Counterfeits, John McKnight describes the therapeutic ideology:

 (1) The basic problem is you.